48 Hours in Oakley

 Saturday Morning:

 Start your morning off with bright colors, cheerful faces and maybe an adorable but oh-so-delicious manatee cookie at 3054 Madison Road.
-The Blue Manatee Decafé is an expansion of the Blue Manatee Children's Bookstore, decorated with vibrant, fanciful murals.
-Playfully naming all of the drinks served after beloved children's books with alphabet refrigerator magnets, the café features drinks from the Lorax Latte, to the Little Engine That Could -- three shots of espresso and Aglamesis' mocha syrup -- and enough caffeinated beverages to provide energy for a full day in Oakley shopping or chasing after an enthusiastic young one.
+The Blue Manatee decafé is an expansion of the Blue Manatee bookstore, decorated with vibrant, fanciful murals.
+Playfully naming all of the drinks served after beloved children’s books with alphabet refrigerator magnets, the café features drinks from the Lorax Latte, to the Little Engine That Could—three shots of espresso and Aglamesis mocha syrup— and enough caffeinated beverages to provide energy for a full day in Oakley shopping or chasing after an enthusiastic young one.

-Wander next door to the Manatee's bookshop for a shot of fond nostalgia rediscovering childhood favorites.
-Visitors' attention is immediately drawn to the canvas "wall" which contains well wishes and illustrations from dozens of children's book authors who have visited the store in the past.
+Wander next door to the bookshop to experience fond nostalgia and excitement as you rediscover childhood favorites.
+Visitors’ attention is immediately drawn to the canvas “wall” which contains well wishes and illustrations from dozens of children’s authors who have visited.

-John Hutton and Sandra Gross, the innovative power couple behind the Blue Manatee, have set out to make books a healthy way of life for young and old alike.
+The couple behind the Blue Manatee has set out to make books a healthy way of life for young and old alike.
 Saturday mornings feature story time in French, German and Spanish.
-Parents read to their children in various cozy corners, and youngsters zoom around at near warp speed, all under the watchful eyes of assistant manager, Gail Bloom.
+Parents read to their children in various cozy corners, and youngsters zoom around at near warp speed, all under the watchful eyes of assistant Manager, Gail Bloom.

-"All the staff here are teachers and work here part time," she remarks, watching her companions Jen and Melissa ringing customers' purchases and carefully repairing a pop-up book that had a little "accident" with craft glue.
+“All the staff here are teachers and work here part time. ” She remarks, watching her companions Jen and Melissa ringing customer’s various purchases and carefully repairing a pop-up book that had a little “accident” with craft glue.

-"We have lots of regulars, which is nice because you get to watch them grow up," she says, watching kids play hide-and-seek among the shelves of books.
+“We have lots of regulars, which is nice because you get to watch them grow up.”
+She remarks, watching kids peek play hide and seek among the shelves of books and squeal in delight.
 Going on a road trip soon?
 Ask to check out the traveling manatee, which has been an extra guest on many vacations.
 Stopping in to make a purchase as a gift and want to get it right?
 Check with Melissa, as many patrons do.
-"Dinosaurs.
-Yes, absolutely, dinosaurs," she responds confidently to an unsure patron's inquiry.
+“Dinosaurs.
+Yes, absolutely, dinosaurs.”
+She responds confidently to an unsure patrons inquiry.

-Continue next door to The Spotted Goose, 3048 Madison Road, to look at children's attire with serious attitude and hand-tooled embroidery for an interesting mix of hipster seam-stitchery.
+Continue next door to the Spotted Goose, 3048 Madison, to look at some children’s attire with some serious attitude and hand-tooled embroidery for an interesting mix of hipster seam-stitchery.

-A few feet down, the purple storefront of King Arthur's Court Toys beckons.
-Open the door to a menagerie of amusements, including trains, Legos, Brio, board games, slot cars, puzzles and playthings for all ages.
+A few feet down, the purple storefront of King Arthur’s Court Toys beckons.
+Open the door to a menagerie of amusements, from trains, Legos, board games, slot cars, puzzles and playthings for all ages.
 Once a Sears store, this toy wonderland is run by the Altman family, who purchased the business in 1995.
-"We pride ourselves on being toy experts and having something that can appeal to a child with lots of interests," Leah Wiethe, states.
-"I've worked here for 11 years."
-She points to several other employees, who have valiantly served the interests of toy seekers for similar spans of time.
+“We pride ourselves on being toy experts and having something that can appeal to a child with lots of interests.”
+Leah Wiethe, his daughter states.
+“I’ve worked here for 11 years.”
+She points to several other employees, who have valiantly served the interests of toy seekers similar amounts of time.

 Saturday Afternoon:

-Lunch at Oakley Pub and Grill, 3924 Isabella Avenue.
+Lunch at Oakley Pub and Grill.
 Try what locals have claimed is the best burger in Cincinnati.
 Not a burger fan?
-The Pub's got you covered, with a variety of pizzas, sandwiches, and crab-stuffed portabella mushrooms.
+The Pub’s got you covered, with a variety of pizzas, sandwiches, and crab stuffed portabella mushrooms.

-Save room for dessert, and walk back across the street to Aglamesis Brothers, 3046 Madison Road.
-Founded and located in the same building since 1908, this historical sweet spot features an overwhelming selection of sundaes, milkshakes and homemade confections.
-The multi-page menu lists treats for a multitude of appetites, including handmade ice cream sodas.
+Save room for dessert, and walk back across the street to Aglamesis Brothers.
+Founded and located in the same building since 1908, this historical sweet spot features an overwhelming amount of sundaes, milkshakes and homemade confections.
+The multi-page menu lists treats for a variety of appetites, including handmade ice cream sodas.
 Stick with a small cone or go big with a colossal banana split.

-Take a walk half a mile up the road to the Red Tree Gallery, 4409 Brazee Street, which features sculptures, paintings, and wearable designs from local artists.
-Also featuring art workshops and a fair trade coffee house, Red Tree might be just the ticket to break you out of your ice cream-induced coma.
+Take a walk half a mile up the road to the Red Tree Gallery, which features sculptures, paintings, and wearable art forms from a variety of locals.
+Also featuring art workshops and a fair trade coffee house, Red tree might be just the ticket to break you out of your ice cream induced coma.

 Saturday Evening: